borisRadonic/RTSHA/readme.md

 - prevents fragmentation of physical memory when memory is allocated and de-allocated dynamically
 - helps to achive deterministic performance and timing constraints
 - possibility to configure for specific platforms and applications
-- enables configuration that uses fixed memory chunk sizes 16, 32, 64, 128 ... bytes
+- enables configuration that uses fixed memory chunk sizes 16, 32, 64, 128, 512 ... bytes and big standard variable chunk sizes

 The main requirements that need to be fulfilled are:

 	The worst-case execution time of the malloc and free functions has to be known and not dependable of application data.
-	The algorithm must minimize the likelihood of depleting the memory pool by reducing fragmentation and minimizing wasted memory.
+	The algorithm enables minimizing the likelihood of depleting the memory pool by reducing fragmentation and minimizing wasted memory.

 The algorithm:

+- promptly merges or coalesced the memory blocks after their release.
+This is a standard part of memory management in which two adjacent free blocks of memory are merged.
- - Immediate coalescing
+-
+- expects user memory devided in pages defined by user.
+The page contains the memory blocks of the same size ( for example 16, 32, 64, 128, 512 bytes and the pages for 'big blocks' )
-- The smallest allocatable block is 16 bytes
+  The smallest allocatable memory block is 16 bytes and the biggest allocatable block is user defined.
- -   Almost-Best-Fit strategy is employed to minimize fragmentation.  (...an array of free lists holding free blocks) Memory blocks are promptly merged or coalesced upon their release.
+- Almost-Best-Fit strategy is employed to minimize fragmentation of big blocks (blocks greater than 512 bytes)
-    It try to reuses recently released memory blocks over those that were released further in the past. employs the boundary tag technique proposed by D. Knuth
+- reuses recently released memory blocks over those that were released further in the past

 ## Project Status

-* In progress
-* Google tests
+* Work in progress...

 ## Configuration